Campus Facilities and Learning Resources

 Learning Center

-The Learning Center provides instructional support services across the curriculum including Tutorial Services, the Writing Center, Embedded Tutoring Program, Speech Lab, and DSP&S Testing Center.
+The Learning Center provides instructional support services across the curriculum including Tutorial Services, the Writing Center, Embedded Tutoring Program, Speech Lab, and DSPS Testing Center.
 The Learning Center is open to all Citrus College students with a Citrus ID card.
 Check the website for schedules and activities.
-Some Learning Center services are temporarily located in the P1 building, but will return to the ED building in late August 2023.
+All Learning Center services are located in ED 113.
 Please see the following sections for details about our services.

 The Writing Center

-The Writing Center, a College Reading & Learning Association (CRLA) Level II Certification center, provides assistance to all Citrus students requesting English tutoring, as well as students seeking help with essays, research papers, lab reports, or any other writing assignment.
+The Writing Center, a College Reading and Learning Association (CRLA) Level II Certification center, provides assistance to all Citrus students requesting English tutoring, as well as students seeking help with essays, research papers, lab reports, or any other writing assignment.
 The Writing Center services also include assistance with reading comprehension and strategies for note taking.
-Consultations by trained staff provide drop-in, one-on-one writing consultations, and scheduled appointments by special arrangement.
+Consultations by trained staff provide drop-in writing tutoring, both in person and online.
 The Writing Center also offers lectures and specialty workshops covering a variety of topics.
 Check website for hours of operation.
 A Citrus ID card is required.

 Tutorial Services

-Tutorial Services, a College Reading & Learning Association (CRLA) Level II Certification center, provides tutoring on a drop-in basis in most subjects by trained staff free of charge.
-See Tutorial website for subjects offered.
+Tutorial Services, a College Reading and Learning Association (CRLA) Level II Certification center, provides tutoring on a drop-in basis in most non-STEM subjects by trained staff free of charge.
+See Tutorial website for subjects offered per semester.
 Check website for hours of operation.
 A Citrus ID card is required.

 Library Services

-The Floyd S. Hayden Memorial Library/Learning Resource Center is a two-story, 33,000 square-foot facility containing 34,323 print volumes, over 318,000 e-books, 2,038 physical audiovisual titles, 38,970 streaming video titles, and a wide variety of textbooks on reserve.
-The library also subscribes to 41 databases, providing full text access to more than 27,000 periodicals, which are searchable on or off campus.
+The Floyd S. Hayden Memorial Library/Learning Resource Center is a two-story, 33,000 square-foot facility containing around 32,500 print volumes, over 335,000 e-books, 37,000 streaming video titles, and a wide variety of textbooks on reserve.
+The library also subscribes to 46 databases, providing full text access to more than 57,000 periodicals, which are searchable on or off campus.
+Students can also obtain for free articles from journals the library does not subscribe to by submitting a simple request form.
 The library catalog can be accessed online through the library's home page.

-Library facilities feature individual seating for over 450 including individual study carrels, tables, and soft seating.
-Students can reserve one of 18 study rooms online (12 on the first floor and six on the second floor).
-The first floor also includes access to a large multi-purpose study room and a Quiet Study Room.
+Library facilities feature individual seating for over 325 including individual study carrels, tables, and soft seating.
+Students can reserve one of 11 study rooms online.
+The first floor also includes access to a large multi-purpose study.

-Students also have access to 250 computers, including seven computers that are inside study rooms.
-Computers are available in the Research Help and Media areas, and Chromebooks and laptops may be checked out for use in the library from the Media Desk on the 2nd Floor.
-Adaptive technology is available to visually impaired students including adaptive keyboards.
-Black and white, color printing is also available in the library.
+Students also have access to more than 200 computers, including six computers that are inside study rooms.
+Computers are available in the Research Help area, and Chromebooks and laptops may be checked out for use in the library from the Media Desk on the 1st Floor.
+Adaptive technology is available to visually impaired students, including adaptive keyboards and software.
+Black and white and color printing are also available in the library.
 Students are invited to explore the library's many resources and services, to become acquainted with the staff, and to use the library as a pleasant place to study and relax.

 The library staff assists students with their research for term papers, speeches and personal information needs.
-As of spring 2023, the library staff includes three full-time faculty librarians, adjunct faculty librarians, a Library Services Supervisor, and seven classified staff members including Library Media Technicians I & II, and Library Media Assistants.
+As of spring 2025, the library staff includes three full-time faculty librarians, six adjunct faculty librarians, a Library Services Supervisor, and additional classified staff members.
 The Library Services Supervisor oversees general library operations.
 Library faculty oversee the program and services.

 STEM Programs and Services